First, congratulations, you are a perceptive parent and trying to find solutions to help your teenager be mentally healthier.

 You ARE a good parent.
 You know how I know?
 You opened this blog, which means you are searching for answers because you care.
 Good parents do stuff like that.

-Witnessing your child go through any heartache can feel helpless and to discover your child suffers from depression can add layers of fear.
+Witnessing your child go through any heartache can feel helpless.
+Discovering your child suffers from depression can add layers of fear.

 I can’t imagine what my mom went through with me, I wouldn’t admit depression to her… I was embarrassed and felt shame.
-She tried to send me to a professional counselor but I’d clammed up in the dreary office, I didn’t want to talk to some adult, a stranger, I didn’t know.
-I had fears such as “Would she (the doctor) send me away to one of those crazy places?”
+She tried to send me to a professional counselor.
+I’d clammed up in the dreary office.
+I didn’t want to talk to some adult, a stranger I didn’t know.
+I had fears like “Would she (the doctor) send me away to one of those crazy places?”
 I told my mom I never wanted to go back and she reluctantly agreed, respecting my wishes.

-I lived in the shadows of depression since the age of thirteen into my adult life and it wasn’t until my mid twenties I knew something had to give.
-By then depression was talked about more – normal people, movie stars, writers, painters… suddenly the world opened doors to the mental disorder and it didn’t feel too shameful to go the doctor and be put on medicine.
+I lived in the shadows of depression since the age of thirteen.
+It continued into my adult life.
+In my mid-twenties, I knew something had to give.
+By then depression was talked about more – normal people, movie stars, writers, painters… Suddenly, the world opened doors to the mental disorder.
+It didn’t feel too shameful to go to the doctor.
+Being put on medicine was no longer as taboo.

-Now, your teenager lives in a different world than I did (we did) with even more added stressors in a world of technology.
+Now, your teenager lives in a different world than I did.
+It has more stressors and revolves around technology.
 The stress and pressure on teens today is ten times worse than what we had experienced.

 Let’s go ahead and start with the biggest how and why question.
 “How does depression happen and why does my child have it?”

-First, let me tell you this: As a parent myself and my own depression stemming from genetics, I’m terrified for my son (I never want him to go through what I did).
-That being said, not only do I understand from when I was a teenager myself but I do understand as a parent.
+First, let me tell you this: I am a parent myself.
+My own depression stems from genetics.
+I’m terrified for my son.
+I never want him to go through what I did.
+That being said, I understand from my own teenage years.
+I also understand as a parent.

 Now on to it….

-Super simplified, depression happens when the brain isn’t producing the feel good chemicals it needs to properly function.
+Super simplified, depression happens when the brain isn’t producing the feel good chemicals it needs to properly work.

-Of course, there are reasons why this happens, so, to add another super simple explanation, without getting into the in depth functions of neurotransmitters, serotonin, oxytocin, dopamine and endorphins etc. etc. I have narrowed depression to five reasons I feel are most important: genetics, food, activity, sleep deprivation and chronic stress.
+Of course, there are reasons why this happens.
+Let me add another super simple explanation.
+I will not get into the in-depth functions of neurotransmitters like serotonin, oxytocin, dopamine, and endorphins. etc. etc. I have narrowed depression to five reasons I feel are most important: genetics, food, activity, sleep deprivation and chronic stress.

 Genetics: Sometimes we are just born this way – but this doesn’t mean depression can’t be beat.
 Like it is said, genetics loads the gun but it’s your lifestyle that pulls the trigger.